 56 – 57 cm is small 58 – 59 cm medium height.

 60 – 61 cm is large – correct height 62 – 63 cm very large.

 FAULTS: Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog.

 - General appearance: Light, weedy, leggy appearance.
 Light in bone and muscle.

 - Head: Hound-type head.
-Narrow, light, too short, long or coarse head.
-Flat forehead (lack of stop or too little stop or too strong stop).
+Narrow, light, too short, long, coarse or excessively molossoid head; excessively broad skull, (lack of stop, too little stop or too strong stop).
 Very deep frontal groove.

-- Foreface: Long, pointed or too short muzzle (any muzzle shorter than 40 percent of the length of the head is too short); split nose; Roman nose (convex nasal bridge) or dish-faced (concave nasal bridge); aquiline nose; pale or spotted nose (butterfly nose).
+- Foreface: Long, pointed or too short muzzle (any muzzle shorter than 40 percent of the length of the head is too short); split nose; Roman nose (convex nasal bridge) or dish-faced (concave nasal bridge); acquiline nose; pale or spotted nose (butterfly nose).